offsoc/luckysheet-crdt/README.md

 1. This project is based on [Luckysheet](https://github.com/mengshukeji/Luckysheet) source code. **Please follow the original author's open source agreement** and do not remove or modify the copyright notice in the source code header.
 2. This project is open-sourced under the **Apache 2.0 license**.
 Feel free to use it.
 The project also contributes to the Luckysheet community, enriching its ecosystem.
 Thanks again to the @[Luckysheet](https://github.com/mengshukeji/Luckysheet) team ❤️
 3. This is a **Luckysheet Collaborative Enhanced Edition (with full functionality)** designed to provide ideas for collaborative implementation, data storage services, and collaborative demonstrations.
 The project is based on [Luckysheet](https://github.com/mengshukeji/Luckysheet).
 Thanks to the original author for open-sourcing it.
-4. This project mainly implements collaborative functionality.
-Modifications to the source code are all located in the `luckysheet-source-private` directory.
-5. The project supports **optional database services**.
+4. The project supports **optional database services**.
 Without a database, user data cannot be persisted, but collaborative functionality is not affected. **⚠️Only valid for `master` and `master-alpha` branches. `master-vue` requires database functionality for user system implementation**.
-6. The project uses **[Sequelize](https://www.sequelize.cn/)** as ORM data service technology, supporting databases such as MySQL, SQLite, PostgreSQL, and MSSQL for easy migration.
+5. The project uses **[Sequelize](https://www.sequelize.cn/)** as ORM data service technology, supporting databases such as MySQL, SQLite, PostgreSQL, and MSSQL for easy migration.
-7. The project uses **TypeScript** as the main development language, providing complete type hints, standardized code, and improved development efficiency.
+6. The project uses **TypeScript** as the main development language, providing complete type hints, standardized code, and improved development efficiency.
-8. Personal capacity is limited, and there may be bugs or incomplete features.
+7. Personal capacity is limited, and there may be bugs or incomplete features.
 Please submit an [issue](https://gitee.com/wfeng0/luckysheet-crdt/issues/new), and I will handle it promptly.
-9. Everyone is welcome to fork the project and submit PRs to improve it together.
+8. Everyone is welcome to fork the project and submit PRs to improve it together.

 ## Pricing Statement

-1. Please note that the startup, operation, and deployment of this project **does not require Luckysheet source code and does not affect collaborative functionality**.
-2. To better promote open source, starting from `2025-04-15` commit `e12d2f4850127f53292a5161445fc500593176b9`, **the modified source code will no longer be provided.
-If needed, please contact the author for a fee**.
+In order to better drive the development of open source, starting from version `E12d2f4850127f53292a5161445fc500593176b9` on `April 15, 2025`, the project will no longer provide the Luckysheet source code modification section.
+If you need the source code for secondary development, please contact the author to pay for it.

-3. **The lack of Luckysheet source code does not affect actual functionality.
-All collaborative features are open source**.
-4. **Impact of not having source code**:
+Please note that the front-end and back-end functions of Luckysheet CRDT are completely open source and can be used normally without relying on source code.
+Source code is not required for project startup, operation, deployment, and other stages.

-    1. Source code is only used for expansion in secondary development scenarios
+The source code is mainly used for functional expansion in secondary development scenarios:

+-   If you only use existing collaborative editing features, **no need to obtain source code**
-    2. If you don't need secondary development, you don't need the source code.
-If you do, please contact the author for paid access first
+-   If you need secondary development to meet specific requirements, **please contact the author to pay for the source code**

-5. **Please note**:
-    1. Enhanced frontend and server-side code are both open source.
-Not having source code does not affect functionality
-    2. Price: **`99 yuan`**
+**Service Details**

+-   **Pricing**：**`199 yuan`**
-    3. Service provided: Source code package only (no continuous feature upgrades, bug fixes, or product purchase!)
+-   **Service Content**：Only provide source code package (does not include continuous feature upgrades, bug fixes, and does not equate to product purchase)
-6. **Contact the author**:
-    1. QQ Group: 522121825 (recommended)
+-   **Contact Information**：QQ Group: `522121825`(Recommended)| Email: `<1982392655@qq.com>`(Recommended)

 ## Getting Started